STATEMENT OF NEED

 Continuing Pharmacy Education

-St. John Fisher College Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+St. John Fisher University Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 UAN 0584-9999-22-006-H01-P is eligible for 1.0 ACPE CE hours.

 The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points.